-- R 8: To support and implement appropriate development of lands for the future expansion of Newbridge Town Centre, and specifically the Whitewater Shopping Centre, facilitated by the expansion of the Core Retail Area. - R 9: To provide the framework for a more integrated approach to the planning of the town centre through the Newbridge LAP 2013 - 2019, and in particular Edward Street/Main Street North/Charlotte Street/Eyre Street area being a focus for achieving greater linkage and commercial synergy. - R 10: To continue to enhance the profile of Newbridge through strategic environmental enhancement, the creation of spaces and places of interest and the introduction of public art. - R 11 To support the further development of the tourism asset and attraction of the Newbridge Silverware Visitor Centre, given its benefits to both the retail and tourism economies of the town and county.
+R 8 Support and implement appropriate development of lands for the future expansion of Newbridge Town Centre, and specifically the Whitewater Shopping Centre, facilitated by the expansion of the Core Retail Area.

+- R 9 Provide the framework for a more integrated approach to the planning of the town centre through the Newbridge Local Area Plan 2013 2019, and in particular Edward Street/Main Street North/Charlotte Street/ Eyre Street area being a focus for achieving greater linkage and commercial synergy. - R 10 Continue to enhance the profile of Newbridge through strategic environmental enhancement, the creation of spaces and places of interest and the introduction of public art. - R 11 Support the further development of the tourism asset and attraction of the Newbridge Silverware Visitor Centre, given its benefits to both the retail and tourism economies of the town and county.

-9.4.3 Metropolitan Area: Level 2 Major Town Centre - Leixlip, including Collinstown
+9.4.3 Metropolitan Area: Level 2 Major Town Centre - Leixlip